nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

-**Use case: Edit a contact**
+**Use case: List all contact**

 **MSS**

-1. User requests to list contacts
+1. User requests to list contacts.
-2. TeamBuilder shows a list of contacts
+2. TeamBuilder shows a list of contacts.
-3. User requests to edit a specific contact in the list
+3. User requests to edit a specific contact in the list.
-4. TeamBuilder edit the person
+4. TeamBuilder edit the person.

     Use case ends.